mariev/studiousmarie/_posts/2013-01-25-githubblog_part4.md

 is important, because it allows migration of your site in the future without losing valuable conversations.

-When you register your site, Disqus will prompt to select a platform.
-Choose "universal".
+When you register your site, Disqus will prompt to select a platform to customize code.
+Choose
+"universal".
 Follow the directions to paste code into the relevant layout template file.